uipath-certification/uipath-certification.github.io/_posts/2020-9-9-sell-used-as-an-anchor.md

 Option D is correct.

+<h2>Anchors in UiPath</h2>

-Anchors need a UI Element to grab onto
+Uipath Anchors need a UI Element to grab onto.